Douglas Lima

-As of July 26 2022, he is #4 in the Bellator Welterweight Rankings.
+Background

+Lima was born and grew up initially in Aparecida de Goiânia, Brazil.
+Douglas took interest in martial arts from Bruce Lee and Jean-Claude Van Damme movies, and started training capoeira.
+In 2000, Lima moved to Atlanta, Georgia with his family, and eventually started training Muay Thai and Brazilian jiu-jitsu at the age of 14.
+He graduated from Joseph Wheeler High School.
+He trained at American Top Team Atlanta with Roan Carneiro.

 Mixed martial arts career

 Early career

-Lima was born in Brazil and moved to the state of Georgia in the United States graduating from Joseph Wheeler High School.
-He began training with American Top Team Atlanta.
-Son to Fausto and Cologera Lima.
-He trains with Roan Carneiro.
 Lima began his professional mixed martial arts career with decent success, soon compiling a record of 5–0.

 In February 2007, Lima faced the future Ultimate Fighter competitor Matt Brown for the ISCF (International Sport Combat Federation) Pro East Coast Welterweight Title.
 Brown dealt Lima his first professional loss by defeating him via TKO due to punches in the second round.

 American Fight League

 In May 2008, Lima had his first defense of the title against Brent Weedman.
 Weedman was reportedly brought in to the fight to showcase Lima's skills, as Weedman was expected to be an easy fight.
 Weedman threatened early on with a triangle choke which was unsuccessful.
 Late in the second round, Weedman again caught Lima in a triangle choke, but transitioned to an armbar, which forced Lima to submit, giving Weedman the title.
 Weedman would later go on to say "They brought me in because Douglas Lima would make a great champ for them.
 Now, it's my turn to step up.
 I feel good about the fact that I did a one-fight deal with them.
 We're going to talk a multi-fight contract now."
 Following the loss, Lima never appeared for the AFL promotion again.